-In early 2005, the National Institute for Social Security (INPS - Istituto Nazionale di Previdenza Sociale) requested that the Company pay approximately €16.3 million of social security contributions related to the periods between November 1995 to May 2001.
+In early 2005, the National Institute for Social Security (INPS - Istituto Nazionale di Previdenza Sociale) requested that the Company pay approximately $\pounds 16.3$ million of social security contributions related to the periods between November 1995 to May 2001.
 The Company did not pay these contributions because it benefited from certain exemptions granted by the Italian government in connection with personnel employed under "Training and Work Experience" contracts (Contratti di formazione e lavoro).
 In 2004, the European Court of Justice ruled that such exemptions constitute State financial aid, and thus conflict with European Union laws and regulations on free competition, and the European Commission ordered the Italian government to collect all social security contributions not paid in reliance on these exemptions.
-The Company believes that it complied with the law in force at the time it took the exemptions and that the request from INPS with respect to periods up to February 2000 should be barred by the statute of limitations up to February 2000 in accordance with Italian Law 335/1995.
-As such, the Company has set aside only €457,000 to cover the social security contributions in connection with employees hired after March 2000.
-See note 21 to the Consolidated Financial Statements included in item 18 of this annual report.
+The Company believes that it complied with the law in force at the time it relied on the exemptions and that the request from INPS with respect to periods up to February 2000 should be barred by the statute of limitations in accordance with Italian Law 335/1995.
+As such, the Company has set aside only $\pounds 475,000$ million to cover the social security contributions in connection with employees hired after March 2000.
+See Note 21 to the Consolidated Financial Statements included in Item 18 of this annual report.